ferreiratiago/es8/iterables-iterators.md

 #### Throw

 `throw()` is only applied to generators.
 We will see that when we play with generators.

+## Conclusion

+ES6 brings `iteration` as a new way to iterate over Javascript data structures.

+For iteration to be possible there are `data producers`, who contain the data, and `data consumers`, who take that data.

+In order for this combination to work smoothly `iteration` is defined by a protocol, which says:
+* An `iterable` is an object that implements a function whose key is `Symbol.iterator` and returns an `iterator`.
+* An `iterator` is an object with a function called `next` inside it. `next` is an object with two keys `value` and `done`.
+`Value` contains the next element of the iteration and `done` a flag saying if the iteration has finished.

+Plain objects are not `iterable` since there's no easy way to distinguish between program and data level iteration.

+That's why ES6 offers a way to build our own iterators by following the `iterator` protocol.

 ## Thanks to :beers:
 * [Axel Rauschmayer](https://twitter.com/rauschma) on his [Exploring ES6 - Iteration](http://exploringjs.com/es6/ch_iteration.html)